foxbunny/CSRF4PHP/README.md

 License
 -------

-Copyright (c)2010 by Branko Vukelic.
+Copyright (c)2010-2012 by Branko Vukelic and Oleg Stepura.
 All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software